Luigi Giorgi (soldier): Honours and awards

 During the days of the grand Spring offensive conducted by the Allied Armies in Italy, he repeated with the same daring and in the same fashion more deeds no smaller than those which had earned him a Gold Medal.
 In the latest, leading a group of bold soldiers, he fiercely attacked a convoy attempting redeployment and dispersed it with several PIAT shots and hand grenades, capturing 80 prisoners, many vehicles and a large number of arms and ammunition.
-Again in the lead of his men he received a wound which would later cause his death.
-He died peacefully with his last thoughts aimed at his family and country, in the bright satisfaction of having accomplished in full consciousness and absolute modesty his duty of soldier and Italian, for whom the first Gold Medal was not a point of arrival, but a point of honor to do more and better, as he in fact did.
+Again in the lead of his men, he received a wound which would later cause his death.
+He died peacefully with his last thoughts aimed at his family and country, in the bright satisfaction of having accomplished in full consciousness and absolute modesty his duty as a soldier and Italian, for whom the first Gold Medal was not a point of arrival, but a point of honour to do more and better, as he in fact did.

 Senio, Santerno, Po – Croce di Cavarzere, 10–26 April 1945.